popebob/popebob.github.io/README.md

 ##### Quarterly "Impact Award" winner for server provisioning automation and process improvement to reduce time to delivery by 90%

 - Backup Tape Automation Project
-  - Development and Operation of automated tape backup scheduling and tape lifecycle system to reduce manual effort by 90%
+  - Development and Operation of automated tape backup scheduling and tape lifecycle system to reduce manual effort and eliminate error
+  - Used PowerShell and custom integrations to reduce support burden to less than one FTW
 - Data Center Upgrade Program
   - Planning, Acquisition, Installation, and Maintenance of Structured Cabling
   - Planning, Acquisition, Installation, and Maintenance of Data Center Power upgrade